 Varieties, differences, composition and properties:

-Both synthetic and natural fibres of different diameters can be used in the manufacture of textiles with rip-stop weave.
+Both synthetic and natural fibers of different diameters can be used in the manufacture of textiles with rip-stop weave.
 Therefore, we can distinguish the following types of such fabrics:

 - Very durable, tough and slippery ballistic nylon.
 This type of fabric is made of polyamide threads of considerable thickness.
 The first bulletproof vests were created from multi-layer ballistic nylon!